 Other illnesses of current concern that could threaten the global population include Severe Acute Respiratory Syndrome (SARS).
 SARS, caused by a coronavirus, is an epidemic disease that seemed on the brink of pandemic in the early 2000s.
 It spread rapidly from its origin in Asia in 2002-2003 to Europe and the Americas before the outbreak was contained.
 It resulted in 8,098 reported illnesses and 774 deaths.
 Since the threat of SARS faded in 2004, no new cases have been reported.
 Several vaccines for SARS are being tested in animals and are in an early phase of human research should SARS re-emerge.

 All of these pandemic threats can be characterized as emerging infectious diseases—diseases that have never before been recognized, such as SARS or new pandemic influenza strains—or re-emerging infectious diseases—diseases that have been long recognized but that are occurring in a new form or in a new location, such as the evolution of drug-resistant tuberculosis and the appearance of dengue fever in Florida.
-To see a comprehensive list of possible emerging and existing biologic threats, visit the National Center for Infectious Diseases.
+The National Institute of Allergy and Infectious Diseases maintains this list of possible emerging and existing biologic threats.

 A challenge in responding to pandemic diseases is that vaccines may not exist for them or that, especially in the case of influenza viruses, existing vaccines may not be effective against them.
 Though production methods and infrastructure for influenza vaccines are well established, each new influenza strain requires a new vaccine.
 Thus, any new pandemic influenza vaccine will take about 4-6 months to produce in large quantity.
 For other newly emerging threats without licensed vaccines, such as SARS, Marburg virus, Nipah virus, and the like, the time required to develop and produce a safe, effective vaccine is unknown and would depend on the nature of the threat and the state of current vaccine research for that threat.
 In almost all cases, several months would be needed to respond with the first doses of vaccines.
 Until a safe, effective vaccine were ready, other public health and medical measures, such as social distancing, quarantine, and use of anti-viral medications, would need to be employed to try to limit disease spread.